 The Takeaway: Don't accept defeat.
 Pick yourself up, dust yourself off, and turn your failure into fuel.

-Despite being bullied and harassed for appearing feminine while growing up in Mobile, Alabama, Laverne Cox rose above the noise and injustice to become one of our leading transgender icons.
+Despite being bullied and harassed for appearing feminine while growing up in Mobile, Alabama, Laverne Cox rose above the noise and injustice to become a transgender icon.
 The leading star of popular Netflix drama Orange Is the New Black is a champion for gender equality, even touring the country to promote trans rights and educate the next generation.
 In an interview with Time magazine, Cox proved just why so many have rallied around her in support.

 Even after all the years of discrimination based on her sexual orientation, Cox can still find love and compassion in her heart.
 "Some folks, they just don't understand," she said.
 "And they need to get to know us as human beings.
 Others are just going to be opposed to us forever.
 But I do believe in the humanity of people and in people's capacity to love and to change.
 God help me for that."

-The Takeaway: Don't be ashamed.
-Embrace your uniqueness, it's what makes you beautiful and rare.
-But empathy is a powerful tool when educating others.
+The Takeaway: Embrace your uniqueness, it's what makes you beautiful and rare.
+Empathy is a powerful tool to educate others.

 When best-selling author Elizabeth Gilbert wrote Eat, Pray, Love she touched the world with her moving journey across Italy, India, and Indonesia, compelling millions of readers to search for their own best selves.
 Despite having all the things you'd expect would make a modern woman happy—a husband, a country home, a successful career—Gilbert was panic-ridden and unfulfilled.
 In an interview with The Guardian, she asks us to ditch our constant and unachievable pursuit of perfection for a creative life where we don't fear failure or care what others think.